2006 Regular Session

 WHEREAS, Robert Oneto-Sikorski lived his life committed to our nation's safety and security, both as an officer and shipbuilder.
 To a country, a fallen soldier means a national loss; to a community, a fallen soldier means a true hero; to a parent, a fallen soldier means a son who won't be coming home.
 Mississippians understand the costs of conflict, because we have paid them in the past, and it is with great pride and humility that we recognize the heroic action of this great American and Mississippian, who was the guardian of civilization as we know it today:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby remember the gallant service and commend the life of Mississippi Army National Guard 1st Lieutenant Robert C. Oneto-Sikorski of Bay St. Louis, Mississippi, who was killed in the line of duty in Iraq on Monday, October 31, 2005, and extend the thoughts and prayers of the Legislature to his family and our sorrow on his passing.

-BE IT FURTHER RESOLVED, That this Resolution be presented to Jordan Morrison and his family, and copies be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Lt.
+Oneto-Sikorski and be made available to members of the Capitol Press Corps.